1jour1vin

 Viticulture

-Short pneumatic pressing, very light static settling, natural alcoholic and malolactic fermentations, vinification in 6-year-old French oak barrels for 50-60% (the rest in small stainless steel vats).
+Short pneumatic pressing, very light static settling, natural alcoholic and malolactic fermentation, vinification in 6-year-old French oak barrels for 50-60% (the rest in small stainless steel vats).

-14-15 months of which 5-6 months on fine lees in French oak barrels for 50-60%, the rest in small stainless steel tanks
+14-15 months, including 5-6 months on fine lees in French oak barrels for 50-60%, the rest in small stainless steel vats.

 Alcohol content